remobjects/ElementsSamples/README.md

 # Elements Samples

-This git repository contains the official sample suite for the RemObjects Elements compiler and tool chain, including all three languages (Oxygene, C# and Swift) and all three currently supported platforms (.NET, Cocoa and Java/Android).
+This git repository contains the official sample suite for the [RemObjects Elements](http://www.elementscompiler.com) compiler and tool chain, including all three languages (Oxygene, C# and Swift) and all three currently supported platforms (.NET, Cocoa and Java/Android).

 Most of these samples ship with and are installed by the Elements installer for Windows; this repository represents a complete super-set of those samples, and might contain newer versions.
-Fire provides the option to install these samples directly from the git repository.
+Fire 8.4 and later provides the option to install these samples directly from the git repository.

 Please refer to branch and tag names to know which version of the compiler samples are targeted at; the base level of samples works with Elements 8.3 and later.
+The state of samples shipped with each release of Elements will me marked with a tag named `release-` plus the release month (e.g. `release-mar16` for the Elements 8.3 release shipped in March 2016).

 The official repository URL is [github.com/remobjects/ElementsSamples](https://github.com/remobjects/ElementsSamples); the latest versions of samples can always be found there, and pull requests and contributions are welcome!